zalando/postgres-operator/docs/reference/operator_parameters.md

   infrastructure role.
 The default is `admin`.

 * **postgres_superuser_teams**
   List of teams which members need the superuser role in each PG database cluster to administer Postgres and maintain infrastructure built around it.
-The default is `postgres_superuser`.
+The default is empty.

 ## Logging and REST API